filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 The flag can be safely disabled, unless there is a need to encode videos using the HAP format.

 ### speex
 Pass the `--enable-libspeex` option to the configure script.
-Use the `libspeex` library to enable encoding and decoding audio in the Speex format - patent-free audio compression format designed for speech, which is commonly used for VoIP applications, speech recorders, FLV files, etc.
+Use the `libspeex` library to enable encoding and decoding audio in the Speex format - patent-free audio compression format designed for speech, which is commonly used for VoIP applications, speech recorders, FLV files, etc. The SRT encrypts video streams, recovers from severe packet loss and dynamically adapts to changing network conditions.

 This flag should be enabled if there is a need to encode or play speex audio.

+### srt
+Pass the `--enable-libsrt` option to the configure script.
+Use the `libsrt` library to enable support for the (Secure Reliable Transport) - a UDP-based open source transport techonology that optimizes streaming performance across unpredictable networks.

+The flag can be safely disabled, unless there is a need to access SRT streams.

 ### ssh
 Pass the `--enable-libssh` option to the configure script.
 Use the `libssh` library to enable support for the SFTP (SSH File Transfer Protocol) protocol and allow to read from or write to remote resources.